oblinger/alienbio/docs/architecture/alienbio.md

-# alienbio - Alien Biology Architecture
+# alienbio
 Root architecture document for the Alien Biology system.
-The architecture is organized into three major subsystems.

 - **[[ABIO Roadmap]]** - Implementation milestones and planning.
 - **[[ABIO Files]]** 		- Directory layout for the project.